 Step Eight: Wait for your new visa to be approved

-Need advice about your visitor visa (subclass 600) extension?
+Need advice about extend your visitor visa 600?